arizonatribe/react-auth-wrapper/docs/Getting-Started/Overview.md

 ## Higher Order Components

-redux-auth-wrapper makes use of higher order components to decouple the rendering logic in your components from the permissions a user might have.
+react-auth-wrapper makes use of higher order components to decouple the rendering logic in your components from the permissions a user might have.
 If you are unfamiliar with using higher order components or where to apply them, please read below, otherwise skip to the [Tutorials](#tutorials).

 For a great read on what higher order components are, check out Dan Abramov's blog post: